Logo

 Conclusion

-The 9-box model is a highly effective talent management tool that imparts structure to your developmental and succession planning.
-The 9-box rating model should be used to diagnose developmental needs rather than equating them with labels.
-If used correctly, it can greatly benefit both the employee and the organization.
+The nine-box mode is a highly effective talent management tool that imparts structure to organization and succession planning.
+The nine-box rating model can be used to diagnose developmental needs.
+It can significantly benefit both the employee and the organization if used correctly.

 FAQs